ConfigHubPub/Docs/documentation/pages/api_pull.rst

 - API URL (no token):  ``https://confighub-api/rest/pull/<account>/<repositoryName>``

+.. hint:: - All data returned is in JSON format.
+   - All dates are expected and returned in ``ISO 8601`` format (UTC): ``YYYY-MM-DDTHH:MM:SSZ``.
+   - All parameters are passed through HTTP header fields.
+   - Method: GET

+.. tip:: - All data returned is in JSON format.
+- All dates are expected and returned in ``ISO 8601`` format (UTC): ``YYYY-MM-DDTHH:MM:SSZ``.
+   - All parameters are passed through HTTP header fields.
+   - Method: GET

-.. info:: - All data returned is in JSON format.
+.. attention:: - All data returned is in JSON format.
 - All dates are expected and returned in ``ISO 8601`` format (UTC): ``YYYY-MM-DDTHH:MM:SSZ``.
    - All parameters are passed through HTTP header fields.
    - Method: GET

 Example Pull Request/Response